Leafwing-Studios/leafwing_input_playback/README.md

 A input recording, mocking and playback library for the [Bevy] game engine in Rust.

+This crate is designed to work smoothly with [`leafwing-input-manager`](https://crates.io/crates/leafwing-input-manager), a simple but expressive tool to map user inputs to in-game actions.

 ## Features

 - Powerful and easy-to-use input mocking API for integration testing your Bevy applications